Paulig: Innovation and sustainable growth 2001–present

 In 2024, Paulig announced a €42 million investment in a new savoury-snacks production facility in Spain, supporting European growth and sustainable sourcing goals.
 Later that year, it acquired the British sauces and condiments maker Panesar Foods Ltd to expand in the World Foods category.

+In 2025, Paulig acquired the Dutch brand Conimex and expanded its presence in the Asian category.

 Today, Paulig remains a family-owned business operating in more than a dozen countries, with sales to over 70 markets around the world.